whitews/FlowUtils/docs/index.rst

 Installation
 ------------

-FlowUtils implements several transformation functions as C extensions for increased performance on large arrays of FCS event data. **NumPy is required to compile these C extensions prior to installing FlowUtils.**
+**Note: FlowUtils uses C extensions for significant performance improvements.
+For the most common platforms and Python versions, pre-built binaries are available in PyPI (and installable via pip).**

+**If a pre-built binary of FlowUtils is not available for your environment, then the C extensions must be compiled using the source package.
+NumPy >=1.19 must be installed prior to compiling FlowUtils.
+If compiling using `gcc`, version 5 or later is required.**

 From PyPI
 .........